Haa District: Tourism

-Tourists can opt for homestays in Haa District.
-Local families welcome visitors into their homes, offering a chance to experience Bhutanese hospitality, taste traditional cuisine, and participate in local activities.

 Environment

 Haa contains Torsa Strict Nature Reserve, one of the environmentally protected areas of Bhutan.
 Torsa contains no human inhabitants other than military patrols and posts, occupying substantial portions of the gewogs of Bji and Sangbay.
 Torsa is connected to Jigme Dorji National Park via biological corridor, cutting across the northeastern half of Haa District.

 Military

 The Indian Army maintains a military base in the valley to maintain security against incursions from China.
-The Chinese military has built roads into the Torsa Strict Nature Reserve and Haa District over the past dozen years clearly visible on Google Earth/Maps and other viewing platforms.
+The Chinese military has built roads into the Torsa Strict Nature Reserve and Haa District over the past dozen years visible on Google Earth/Maps and other viewing platforms.